Home / Vacations Ideas / Outdoor Adventures / Donut Falls: A Family-Friendly Hike Near Salt Lake City, Utah

 FAQ

-Is the Donut Falls trail wheelchair accessible?
+Is the trail at Donut Falls wheelchair accessible?

 While the beginning of the trail is relatively flat, the final stretch involves uneven terrain and a rocky climb near the waterfall, making it unsuitable for wheelchairs.